Montgomeryyyy/BONSAI_values/README.md

 BONSAI helps researchers and data scientists preprocess EHR data, train models, and generate outcomes for downstream clinical predictions and analyses.

 ---
-This repository was developed in relation to evaluating different representations of numeric values in an EHR transformer setup, based on the BONSAI repository: https://github.com/kirilklein/PHAIR_EHR (Montgomery et al.).
+This repository was developed in relation to evaluating different representations of numeric values in an EHR transformer setup, based on the BONSAI repository: https://github.com/kirilklein/PHAIR_EHR .

 The repository includes two main branches:
 - **main**: Supports the `discrete`, `combined`, and `comb_binning` methods for handling numeric values.
 Key implementation files include: